Understanding Your Options When Taking Aspirin and Other Antiplatelet Drugs

-If you did not have a heart attack, but have atherosclerosis in your coronary arteries and have had a stent placed, you should be on clopidogrel for at least one to six months.
+If you did not have a heart attack, but have atherosclerosis in your coronary arteries and have had a stent placed, in addition to aspirin, you should be on clopidogrel for at least one to six months.
 This depends on the type of stent that was placed, risk of clotting the stent and bleeding risk.

-If you have had a heart attack and a coronary artery stent placed, or you are being medically managed for your heart attack, you should be treated with DAPT for 6-12 months, even longer in some cases.
+If you had a heart attack and a coronary artery stent placed, or you are being treated with medical therapy (no stent, clot buster or surgery), in addition to aspirin, you should be treated with DAPT for 6-12 months, even longer in some cases.